 The Medfly is native to the Mediterranean area but has spread to other parts of the world including Australasia and North and South America.
 Both California and Florida have preventative release programs using the sterile flies to control any Medflies that may enter the U.S.

 The Mexfly is native to Mexico and the Caribbean.
 Newly hatched larvae eat and burrow into the pulp of fruits, taking on the color of their food, so that when they are small they are easily overlooked.
 Many maggots may be found in a single fruit.
-The Mexfly is commonly found in Texas and California.
+APHIS maintains a Mexfly preventative release program in Texas and also conducts sterile Mexfly releases south of the border in Mexico to reduce pest pressure.